Healthy Home Entertaining

 When hosting your next get together, share a great meal that offers a variety of foods that are both delicious and good for you.

-Nutrition is often overlooked when planning menus, even though a recent United States survey showed 81 percent of grocery shoppers report putting at least “some” or “a lot” of effort into better eating.
+Nutrition is often overlooked when planning menus, even though a recent U.S. survey showed 81 percent of grocery shoppers report putting at least “some” or “a lot” of effort into better eating.

-“When it comes to healthy entertaining, it’s important to serve a diverse array of foods, and flavorful, tender lamb is a nutrient-rich protein source that’s as easy to prepare as other meats,” said Bissex.
+“When it comes to healthy entertaining, it’s important to serve a diverse array of foods,” said Bissex, “and flavorful, tender lamb is a nutrient-rich protein source that’s as easy to prepare as other meats.”

 Here are a few reasons why lamb is the perfect protein to add to the menu: